 The 4 star Ciutat del Prat Hotel is a modern hotel with spacious, comfortable bedrooms.
 It is a good choice for leisure and business as it offers gym facilities, an indoor swimming pool and a sauna and jacuzzi.
 It also has a bar and restaurant and or those guests wishing to visit Barcelona city centre there is a bus stop right outside the hotel.

 The Best Western Alfa Aeropuerto Hotel is a modern 4 star hotel located just 2 km from the airport.
 The hotel offers a complimentary shuttle bus service between the hotel and the airport for the convenience of its guests.
 Other facilities include an indoor pool, a steam room and a billiards table.

-The Tryp Barcelona Airport Hotel is a modern 4 star hotel located close to Barcelona’s Prat Airport.
+This modern 4 star hotel is located close to Barcelona’s Prat Airport.
 Ideal choice for business travellers with all the facilities you’d expect from such a hotel.

 If you don’t want to stay in an airport hotel but still want easy proximity to the airport then you’d be well advised to look for a place to stay near Barcelona Sants railway station.
 RENFE trains to and from the airport pass through Sants.
 The 4-star Expo Hotel is a popular choice along with the Abba Sants and the AC Hotel Sants all of which offer easy access to Estació de Sants.

 If your flight departure isn’t at the crack of dawn then you’ll have no great problem getting back from Barcelona back to the airport.
 Many city hotels provide airport transfers.